 Don't wait until your 65th birthday or after -- you can't just stroll in and sign up when you feel like it.
 If you miss the deadline three months before your birthday, you'll have to wait for the "general enrollment period," which runs from January 1 to March 31 of each year, and then your coverage doesn't begin until July.

-Besides the fact that procrastination cangoing a while without coverage, you'll also pay more for your coverage.
+Besides the fact that procrastination can mean going a while without coverage, you'll also pay more for your coverage.
 (Medicare is not free -- you have to pay a monthly premium.)
 If you enroll late, you have to pay a higher premium (about 10% higher for each 12-month period you were eligible for Medicare but didn't enroll).

-The Investing Answer: Life is full of deadlines, and retirement planning is a part of life.
-If you want to maximize your retirement benefits and ensure that your money stretches as far as it can go, be sure you know when you need to apply for benefits.
-Don't assume that you can just do it when you feel like it.
-It'll cost you.
+Life is full of deadlines, and retirement planning is a part of life.
+So be sure to know when you need to apply for benefits if you want to maximize your retirement benefits and ensure that your money stretches as far as it can go.